 With FPP she was co-director and Director of Photography on the feature-length documentary “Fixing the Future” with host David Brancaccio (2012), a journey across America exploring how Main Street is bringing back jobs.
 Mary Olive continues to work with on her independent film, CHEER, about girls who are changing attitudes toward people with developmental disabilities.

 Mary Olive has appeared on NPR's "The World," "The Brian Lehrer Show" and the national TV program "Dialogue."
 She has been invited to speak at a number of venues such as Princeton University, the Council on Foreign Relations, and a global conference on women's health called Women Deliver.
-She has served as a juror for the International Emmy Awards.
+She has served as a juror for the International Emmy Awards and for the National Endowment for the Humanities Media Grants.
+She is a member of the International Documentary Association and Women Make Movies.

 Mary Olive earned a BA from Davidson College, a Masters from the School of International and Public Affairs at Columbia University and was the recipient of a National Security Education Program Fellowship for documentary filming in Senegal.
 When she is not directing or shooting docs, she moonlights with the roots country/blues band Stillhouse Serenade (vocals and guitar).
 She and her husband Danny Weiss have a 8-year-old son named Grant, who’s laughter and innate ability to live life to the fullest causes us to rethink the word “ability.”